 Soon after their mother's death, several of the children filed a petition during the January 1881 Term of Holt County circuit court to sell their parents' farm.
 This was the same piece of land that they had purchased in 1852.
 There were four brothers who no longer lived in the state of Missouri, and court must have been necessary to be able to sell the land without their consent.
 Three of the four were the same brothers who are suspected of leaving due to their criminal cases, which further supports that theory.
 The fourth was the youngest son, William A., who had moved to Colorado.
 As part of the proceedings during the January 1882 Term, a determination was made which listed all of the children of William Wilson.
 The following is the list of William and Polly's eleven children:

-- Lewis Wilson (c.1824-) who married three times.
+- Lewis Wilson (c.1824-) who was born either in Indiana or Missouri.
+He married three times.
 His first marriage was to Louisa Nall or Null 08 Feb 1855 in St. Louis County, Missouri.
 They lived in Meramec Township, Jefferson County, Missouri, in 1860.
 His second marriage was to Martha A. Chaney 12 Mar 1865 in Holt County.
 She had been previously married to a Mr. Sharp.
 His third marriage was to Juliette "Julia" Van Dusen 11 Oct 1870 in Holt County.
 She had been previously married to Mr. Lovana Courier.
-Lewis' census records show that he was born in either Indiana or Missouri.
-Lewis is last known living in 1882, and he may have relocated to Rulo, Richardson County, Nebraska.
+Lewis is last known living in 1882, and he may have relocated to Rulo, Richardson County, Nebraska, after this date.

 - Jane Wilson (c.1826-1882) previously discussed.